 15 credits of professional field placement experience in non-profit settings.
-These will be earned in a Winter/Fall placement (2 days a week) spanning the first and second years of the program, and a Spring/Summer placement (4 or 5 days a week) after the first year of the program.
+Most JCLP students will pursue these placements in the Fall/Winter terms (2 days a week) during the first year of the program, and during Spring/Summer term (4 or 5 days a week) after the first year of the program.
 At least one of these placements must be with an agency identified with the Jewish community.
-The Spring/Summer field placement may be at regional, national, or international site.
+For non-IP students, the Spring/Summer field placement may be at regional, national, or international site.